 When chilled, Oat Drink 1 and Oat Drink 2 produced an appreciable amount of foam.
 Seed Drink produced a small amount of foam consisting of large bubbles which was able to be tested.
 Coconut Drink, Potato Drink, and Blend Drink did not produce any foam.

-Foam strength and rigidity
+Foam strength and rigidity for plant-based milks

 Foams from heated samples